vfg7/3D_Object_Generation/README.md

 ## Licença

-Este projeto é licenciado sob a Licença para mais detalhes.
+Este projeto é licenciado sob a Licença MIT.